bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 She wrote manuals far longer than any normal person would ever need, but she and her sister - Smearchuckle - really couldn't afford more lawsuits against people *who thought* that was how to use them.
 Adrex had to roll his eyes just thinking about it.

-As he continued walking from their own shop and home, another rocket went up with much more power than usual.
+As he continued walking from the shop towards his home, another rocket went up with much more power than usual.
 Adrex turned his head as he kept walking, just to see if-

 **BOOOM**

-It went off far earlier than anticipated, and sent a shower of red, blue, and green sparkles flying around the nearby houses, and even some just a few feet from Adrex, to which he instinctively dropped to the ground, knees curled up to his chin, and arms protecting the rest of his face.
+It went off far earlier than anticipated, and sent a shower of red, blue, and green sparkles flying around the nearby houses, even some just a few feet from Adrex, to which he instinctively dropped to the ground, knees curled up to his chin, and arms protecting the rest of his head.

-Common for all rocket was, that they flew as long as they had powder, before they went off.
+Common for all rocket was, that they flew as long as they had powder before they went off.
 You could normally hear how the powder ran out, before the inside of the rocket exploded into colors of various pattern.
-This rocket had *not* used all it's powder before it blew up, and it might have been loaded, and from the intense sound it gave off to start with, it had a lot to carry up, if it was not evident from the explosion he had just witnessed.
+This rocket had *not* used all it's powder before it blew up, and from the intense sound it gave off to start with, it had a lot to carry up, if it was not evident from the explosion he had just witnessed.

 Adrex hadn't been hit, but it was damn close.
 As he looked up and around, he could see scorch marks on the ground near him from small burning balls the rocket had carried.

-"Sweet Bahamut - thank you" Adrex mumbled beneath his breath, as he got up, dusting the dirt from his clothes.
+"Sweet Bahamut - thank you" Adrex mumbled under his breath as he got up, and dusted the dirt from his clothes.
-Doors swung up with curious, although careful, people came to see what the huge explosion was about.
+Doors swung up with curious, although careful, people who came to see what the huge explosion was about.
 It had been both loud and nearby, and if there was anything entertaining, there would be a crowd to watch.
-But besides the scorch marks, all the action was gone, as far as Adrex could see.
+But besides the scorch marks, all the action was gone as far as Adrex could see.

-A voice from one of the patrons in the nearby in reached Adrex' ear:
+A voice from one of the patrons in the nearby inn reached Adrex' ear:
 "Was that your doing, dragon?"

-As Adrex looked in the direction, a stubby bearded gnome stood in the doorway with a mug spilled bear on his own shoe, a facial expression of both disgust and hatred, and a few of his buddies behind him.
+As Adrex looked in the direction, a stubby bearded gnome stood in the doorway with a mug spilling beer on his own shoe, a facial expression of both disgust and hatred, and a few of his buddies behind him.

-He ignored the question from the gnome, continuing towards his home.
+Adrex ignored the question from the gnome, continuing towards his home.

 The voice continued, now louder than before:
-"Don't you think we all know it was you, you overgrown iguana!
+"Don't think for a sec'n, that we don't all know it was you, you overgrown iguana!
 But keep walking, would you!
-We don't want you here"
+We don't want you here!"

-*I hereby relieve you of your right to existence, you racist ankle biter* Adrex thought to himself, as the shouting became less and less audible.
+*I hereby relieve you of your right to existence, you racist ankle biter*, Adrex thought to himself, as the shouting became less and less audible.
 Now in a foul mood, Adrex starting walking faster.

 *Why can't they just keep their face shut?* he thought as he kicked the nearby pebble.